Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - drinking rain may be dangerous now, unless you use a water filter. you can collect rain also with an empty jar.
 - added traps around POIs (they can be usefull too)
-- new hazard: cosmic rays/radiation piercing thru ozone layer .
+- new hazard: cosmic rays/radiation piercing thru ozone layer
+- sneaking with a NPC follower at night is possible now (the workaround may look weird tho), craft GSKCFGNPCproperSneakingWorkaround to enable it
+.
 --------- v0.9a -----------
 - initial release.